Best nearshore staffing companies by use case

 - LatAm-focused service model with recruiting, staffing, and EOR bundled into the offering

-- Published customer outcomes including an on-site testimonial citing $1.2M in savings and another citing a two-week fill time
+- Published customer outcomes including a testimonial citing $1.2M in savings and another citing a two-week fill time

 Cons:

 - Pricing requires inquiry.
-No public pricing is listed on Near's official pricing page.
+No public pricing is listed.

 Pricing: Contact HireWithNear for pricing details.